-This function adds the edges between variable nodes to specify the mapping of units to treatment.
-This function does not actually assign specific treatment levels onto actual units.
+This function adds the edges between factor nodes to describe the high-level relationship between factors.
+This function does not actually assign edges between level nodes.

 Arguments